-As noted in Condition 29, the PCC board was elected or re-elected on October 6, 2021, which was within 30 days of the Operating Agreement.
-Notice was provided to the Attorney General on October 8, 2022 by Patricia K. Rocha, Adler Pollock & Sheehan, legal counsel for Prospect.
+As noted in Condition 29, the PCC board was elected or re-elected on October 6, 2021, which was within thirty days of the Operating Agreement.
+Notice was provided to Rhode Island Office of Attorney General on October 8, 2021 by Patricia K. Rocha, Adler Pollock & Sheehan, legal counsel for Prospect.